IBM-Blockchain-Archive/marbles/README.md

 ## About Marbles
 - The underlying network for this application is the [Hyperledger Fabric](https://github.com/hyperledger/fabric/tree/master/docs), a Linux Foundation project.
 You may want to review these instructions to understand a bit about the Hyperledger Fabric.
-- **This demo is to aid a developer learn the basics of chaincode and app development with a Hyperledger network.**
+- **This demo is to aid a developer learn the basics of chaincode and app development with a Fabric network.**
 - This is a `very simple` asset transfer demonstration.
 Multiple users can create and transfer marbles with each other.

 	![](/doc_images/marbles-peek.gif)